-Tibiding Air and dragging creates an ellipse north the middle
+Holding Alt and dragging creates an ellipse from the middle point.

 Holding Ctrl and dragging creates a circle.

 Instead of releasing the left mouse button when you have dragged your shape to the required size, you can also type exact values during the dragging process and set properties precisely.